-Note that in kind transfers may not be on the T5008 or Trading Summary (this may have changed in 2020), but must be reported as a disposal on your Schedule 3 if the transfer was to your registered account, or to someone else's account.
+Note that in kind transfers may not be on the T5008 or Trading Summary, because they are not required to be reported, but they must be reported as a disposal on your Schedule 3 if the transfer was to your registered account, or to someone else's account.
 If you use a professional tax preparer, you must provide this information to them.
 Also, note that the T5008 proceeds are before any commission is deducted.
 Your trading summary will show the proceeds net of commission.

-Investment income is reported on Schedule 4 of the personal tax return.
+Investment income is reported on Line 12100 (line 121 prior to 2019) of the personal tax return.
 If you are using a software package to do your tax return, record the information from your tax slips in the tax slips area of the return.
 The amounts on your tax slip may not be in Canadian dollars.
 If they are not, you have to convert the amounts and enter the Canadian dollar amounts into the tax return.

 When you record the amounts from your tax slips using personal income tax software, any foreign withholding tax will automatically be entered into the areas for calculating the federal and provincial foreign tax credits.
 The federal foreign tax credit is calculated on Schedule T2209, and at least a portion of it should reduce your taxes payable.
 The provincial or territorial foreign tax credit is calculated on Schedule T2036.
 See the foreign tax credit article for how to deduct the amount not recovered by the foreign tax credit.